 Even if you have your key, you need to undergo a rigorous identification process that includes:

-• Checking your fingerprints
+Checking your fingerprints

-• Facial recognition
+Facial recognition

-• Passwords
+Passwords

-• Security questions
+Security questions

-Immediate Steps To Take If You've Lost Your Safety Deposit Box Key
+Immediate Steps to Take If You've Lost Your Safety Deposit Box Key

 If you can’t find either of your safety deposit box keys, here are some immediate steps to take to protect your belongings:

-1. Check every possible place one of your keys might be
+Check every possible place one of your keys might be

-2. Contact your bank promptly and inform them you’ve lost your keys
+Contact your bank promptly and inform them you’ve lost your keys

-4. Review your security deposit box leasing contract for lost key policy
+Review your security deposit box leasing contract for lost key policy

-5. Purchase insurance on your deposit box (optional)
+Purchase insurance on your deposit box (optional)

 Lost Safety Deposit Box Key: Bank of America

-If one of your Bank of America safety deposit box keys are lost, you need to notify Bank of America as quickly as possible.
+If one of your Bank of America safety deposit box keys is lost, you need to notify Bank of America as quickly as possible.
 You can bring one of your remaining keys to your box location to have the locks changed and receive a new replacement key.

-Bank of America recommends contacting their branch during normal banking hours for next steps if both your security deposit keys are misplaced.
+Bank of America recommends contacting their branch during normal banking hours for the next steps if both your security deposit keys are misplaced.

 Lost Safety Deposit Box Key: Wells Fargo

-Since Wells Fargo doesn’t insure any valuables kept in their safety deposit boxes, it’s recommended that you get coverage from a third-party.
+Since Wells Fargo doesn’t insure any valuables kept in their safety deposit boxes, it’s recommended that you get coverage from a third party.
 They also don’t carry any copies of your keys, but only a guard key that’s needed to open your box.

 Lost Safety Deposit Box Key: Chase